treedefi/treedefi-app/README.md

-"# Treedefi build for app.treedefi.com"
+﻿# Treedefi - frontend

+ ### This is the production-ready build for app.treedefi.com, currently available online.